Parts of the Sentence - Appositives

 Appositives should not be confused with predicate nominatives.
 A verb will separate the subject from the predicate nominative.
 An appositive can follow any noun or pronoun including the subject, direct object, or predicate nominative.

-Instructions: Identify the appositives in the following sentences and tell whether they are appositives to subjects, direct objects, or predicate nominatives.
+Instructions: Identify the appositives in the following sentences and tell whether they are appositives to subjectsThe subject tells who or what about the verb.

 1. My brother Bill has a cabin in the mountains.